 |File type:||ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), statically linked, for GNU/Linux 2.6.9, not stripped|

 |First submission in VT:||2022-01-25 05:32:10 UTC|

 |Dropped file path||File type||SHA-256|

 XorDdos is a malware that allows attackers to launch distributed denial of service (DDoS) attacks.
 In order to protect your Linux infrastructure from XorDdos malware, you should keep your operating system and software up to date, harden your server, use a DDoS protection service, and monitor your network traffic.

-We hope this post will help you know how to protect your Linux infrastructure from XorDdos malware.
+We hope this post would help you know how to protect your Linux infrastructure from XorDdos malware.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.